 The WIC FMNP program is a great vehicle for market success in low-income neighborhoods.
 Through this program, low-income families receive $15 per year in vouchers to be used for fresh fruits and vegetables at farmers markets.
 Administration of this program is through the market manager - a market must be certified by the RI Department of Health WIC office to before farmers can accept these vouchers at a market.

 WIC vouchers are issued to clients at health clinics, in a packet of information that includes lists of area markets that are licensed to accept WIC.

-Starting in 2010, farmers' market vendors in RI will be able to accept "in-store" WIC checks for fresh fruits and vegetables.
+Farmers market vendors in RI are now able to accept "in-store" WIC checks for fresh fruits and vegetables as well.
 These vouchers will be in $6, $8, $10 and $15 increments.
 Please contact the WIC vendor office for complete information on both of these programs.
 They will be able to guide you on how to certify your market for WIC redemption and provide you with the most complete and up-to-date guidelines.

 Senior Farmers Market Nutrition Program (SFMNP)

 The SFMNP operates somewhat like the WIC-FMNP, providing low-income seniors with $5 vouchers to be used at farmers markets.
 Unlike WIC vouchers, SFMNP programs can be utilized at some farmstands.
-The vouchers are distributed at senior centers.
+The vouchers are distributed at senior centers and senior high-rise facilities.
 Farmers register individually with the Division of Agriculture to accept SFMNP.
 Many RI farmers are already certified, but it's a good practice to make sure that your farmers are registered.

 It's important to help vendors understand what they can and cannot accept the vouchers as payment for.
 These vouchers can be used for fresh fruits, vegetables, honey and herbs.
 They cannot be used for: